Pooooj/Predicting-house-price-in-boston-/README.md

 Key Components:
 a.
 Data Preprocessing:

-Splitting the data into dependent (MEDV) and independent variables (all other features)\n Creating dummy variables for categorical features (like CHAS) Adding a constant term to the independent variables (for the intercept in linear regression) Splitting the data into training (70%) and testing (30%) sets
+Splitting the data into dependent (MEDV) and independent variables (all other features) Creating dummy variables for categorical features (like CHAS) Adding a constant term to the independent variables (for the intercept in linear regression) Splitting the data into training (70%) and testing (30%) sets